polywrap/documentation/src/docs/tutorials/build-and-deploy-wraps/deploy-to-ipfs.md

 title:  Deploy to IPFS
 ---

-There are multiple ways that can be used to deploy your newly created wrapper package to IPFS, enabling other apps to integrate your wrapper:
+There are multiple ways that can be used to deploy your newly created wrap package to IPFS, enabling other apps to integrate your wrap:

 ## `polywrap` CLI
-The [`polywrap`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli) CLI has a [`deploy`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#deploy--d) command for publishing Wasm wrappers to IPFS and ENS.
+The [`polywrap`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli) CLI has a [`deploy`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#deploy--d) command for publishing Wasm wraps to IPFS and ENS.
 IPFS publishing is done via a [wrap-persistence-node endpoint](https://www.npmjs.com/package/@nerfzael/wrap-persistence-node).
-By default it publishes to the public https://ipfs.wrappers.io endpoint.
+By default it publishes to the public https://ipfs.wraps.io endpoint.

 For more information, see [Configure Polywrap deployment pipeline](./deploy-pipeline) and the [`deploy`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#deploy--d) command reference documentation.